djmunoz/disk_data_analysis/README.rst

    snap = dda.get_snapshot_data('./data/snap_',0,['POS','VEL'])

-which will only contain the requested quantities :code:`POS`, (positions) and :code:`VEL` (velocities).
+which will only contain the requested quantities :code:`POS` (positions) and :code:`VEL` (velocities).
 You can double-check the attributes of the  :code:`snap` data structure by doing